 Climate change is the biggest challenge of our time.
 It is already affecting our weather, health and wellbeing, natural environment, taonga species, mahinga kai, food production, biosecurity, infrastructure, and the economy.

-Consultation on the Draft Development Contributions Policy 2021has now closed.
+Consultation on the Draft Climate Change Strategy has now closed.
 People were able to provide feedback from 12 March to 18 April 2021.

-During this time we heard from 34 individuals and groups.
+During this time we heard from 113 individuals and 41 organisations..
 You can read their feedback(external link) as part of the Hearings Panel agenda.